adriano-fonseca/waes-assigment/README.md

 **DELETE** Diff - Sending DELETE HTTP Verb to  **http://<hots>:8080/waes/v1/diff/<ID>**, will dele Diff with left and right data;
 **GET** All Diffs  - Sending GET HTTP Verb to  **http://<hots>:8080/waes/v1/diff/>** **GET** Data from a specific Diff - **http://<hots>:8080/waes/v1/diff/<ID>/Data>**

+# Interacting with API

+There are two ways to do data.
+Usin the Swager in  **http://<host>:8080/waes/apidocs** or Using some Http Client.
+I suggest to use Postman, you can find a export from it with the endpoints and some initial data [here](https://github.com/adriano-fonseca/waes-assigment/blob/master/src/main/postman/diff_waes_postman.json)